Do You Need to Book Shinkansen Tickets in Advance

 The dedicated Shinkansen and JR Line Ticket booking office at Tokyo Station.
 This is where to buy shinkansen tickets in Japan, but you can also buy them online in advance.

-If you’re traveling in a reserved-seat car you’ll also be able to pick your seats while you book.
+If you’re travelling in a reserved-seat car, you’ll also be able to pick your seats while you book.

 Tickets at ticket offices and ticket machines go on sale a month in advance of the departure date.